 The Human Staff Question

 Every Somnolence Parlor is staffed by human attendants — not androids, not AI assistants, not automated systems.
-Relief learned this lesson the hard way.
-The Warmth Tax taught the corporation that automated wellness feels hollow, that customers paying for intimate services need to see a human face.
+Relief learned this lesson from the Warmth Tax: automated wellness feels hollow.
+Customers paying for intimate services need to see a human face.

 The attendants check neural interfaces, adjust chair settings, and guide customers through dream selection.
 They're trained, professional, and genuinely attentive.
 Several former attendants have described the work as "watching people try to fall in love with something that can't love them back."

-The irony isn't lost on Relief's internal analysts: the human staff is the most-praised element of the Somnolence experience.
+The exit surveys confirm the irony.
+The human staff is the most-praised element of the Somnolence experience.
 Not the dreams.
 The people who tuck you in before the dreams that don't work.

 Strategic Assessment